-Electrical fires are one of the most common household fires in the United States today.
+Electrical fires are one of the most common household fires in Canada and the United States today.
 Fire fighters in the United States respond to an average of 44,880 home fires caused by electrical failure every year.
 These fires lead to an average of 440 deaths per year and $1.3 billion in damages.

 The NFPA recently released an official report on electrical fires and their causes in the USA.
 This article summarizes and analyzes some of those key findings, including some of the latest available figures on causes of electrical fires in the United States.